-- After having used the Auto Cook feature a few times, you may decide you would prefer your food cooked to a different doneness - that is why you would utilize the More/Less pads. - Automatic features are provided for your convenience.
-If results are not suitable to your individual preference, or if serving size is other than what is listed on page 13, please refer to manual cooking on page 8.
+- After having used the Sensor Cook feature a few times, you may decide you would prefer your food cooked to a different doneness - that is why you would utilize the More/Less pads. - When steam is detected by the Sensor and two beeps sound, the remaining cooking time will appear in the display. - Automatic features are provided for your convenience.
+If results are not suitable to your individual preference, or if serving size is other than what is listed on page 16, please refer to manual cooking on page 12.